YADAVHARSH913/Inventory-IQ/Backend/readme.md

 After that you get this O/P on Terminal:
 <img width="920" height="215" alt="image" src="https://github.com/user-attachments/assets/74172466-3f25-44ab-86c1-12a98475c594" />

-Now move to the Frontend Directory after running the backend and connected with DataBase..
+4.Now move to the Frontend Directory after running the backend and connected with DataBase..